Achieving a Clean Aesthetic: The Basics of Cable Management

 Material-Specific Techniques

-Steel Frame Desks: Magnetic options shine here.
+- Steel Frame Desks: Magnetic options shine here.
 Strong neodymium magnets hold clips and channels securely along the frame.
-Keep magnets at least several inches from sensitive electronics like hard drives or graphics cards to minimize any theoretical interference risk.
+Safety Tip: While modern electronics are well-shielded, a common rule of thumb is to keep high-strength magnets away from traditional mechanical hard drives or sensitive analog peripherals.
+Refer to your device's manual for specific clearance requirements.

-Glass Desks: Avoid drilling or strong adhesives that could crack or mark the surface.
+- Glass Desks: Avoid drilling or strong adhesives that could crack or mark the surface.
 Use weighted bases, edge clamps, or floor-based cable channels instead.
-Routing cables along the back edge often provides the cleanest look.

 Step-by-Step Setup Process